Level of education

 Description

-The aim of this course is to introduce students to the finite element method as applied to one-, two- and three-dimensional problems in engineering and applied science.
-This presentation is made within the framework of linear elasticity and small perturbations in statics.
-Starting with prerequisites in mathematics and solid mechanics, the principle of discretization is first addressed through the approaches of Ritz and Gallerkine for one-dimensional media.
-Next, the problem of numerical integration is approached using the Gauss method.
-Meshing and validation of computational models is then addressed in the study of surface modeling with 2D elements.
-Finally, these notions will be used to set up the complete formalism of the finite element method within the framework of bar and beam elements, then triangle-type elements.
-A practical application of these important theoretical notions is carried out on an industrial calculation code (ANSYS) during practical work and a project.
+The aim of this course is to introduce students to the finite element method applied to one-, two-, and three-dimensional problems in engineering and applied science.
+This introduction is given in the context of linear elasticity and small perturbations in statics.
+Starting with prerequisites in mathematics and solid mechanics, the principle of discretization is first addressed through the Ritz and Gallerkine approaches for one-dimensional media.
+Next, the issue of numerical integration is approached using the Gauss method.
+Meshing and validation of calculation models are then addressed during the study of surface modeling with 2D elements.
+Finally, these concepts will be used to implement the complete formalism of the finite element method in the context of bar and beam elements, then triangle-type elements.
+A practical application of these important theoretical concepts is carried out on an industrial calculation code (ANSYS) during practical work and a project.

 Objectives

-• Be able to model and calculate simple structures using finite elements, and critically analyze the results obtained.
+- Be able to model and calculate simple structures using finite elements and critically analyze the results obtained.

 Teaching hours

-• Finite element simulation - CMLecture12h
+- Finite element simulation - CMLecture12 hours

-• Finite element simulation - TDTutorial15h
+- Finite element simulation - TutorialTutorial3 p.m.

-Necessary prerequisites
+Mandatory prerequisites

 - Linear algebra.